 The largest beach in the area, yet another paradise with pebbles and a little sand.

-The stars gave its Italian name, Stelari from the word Stela which means Star in Italian.
+The stars gave their Italian name, Stelari, from the word Stel, which means Star in Italian.

-It has all the features of previous beaches and more, it is idyllic, and beautiful, and gives a sense of grandeur due to the background scenery with the towering cliffs.
+It has all the features of previous beaches and more; it is idyllic, beautiful, and gives a sense of grandeur due to the background scenery with the towering cliffs.

 Unfortunately, it is accessible only from the sea.